Generating custom reports from the Constituents or Fundraising tab

 Common caveats in report field customization

 Say you want a report on constituents with total giving amounts of more than $1,000 for the past two years.
-When you export Total Giving, you will see the constituents’ lifetime giving unless you tell LGL to limit the Total Giving output field to display only gifts in the last two years.
+When you export Total Giving, you will see the constituents’ lifetime giving unless you tell LGL to limit the Total Giving output field to display only gifts during a specific time period.

 Here's an example of how the date range for gifts in a total giving report during a specific period need to be customized to pull the expected data: